lonsing/demiurge/README.txt

 Changes
 -------
+1.2.0: New methods for computing a winning region using heuristics for partial
+       quantifier elimination, included these new methods also in the parallelized strategy computation, created a parallelized realization of circuit extraction, updated third-party libraries and tools to newer versions, new experimental results.
+       This is the version that has been sent to the SYNTComp 2015 competition (see http://www.syntcomp.org/).
+This is also the version that has been used for obtaining all the results in the PhD Thesis of Robert Koenighofer.
 1.1.0: New methods for computing the winning region using incremental QBF,
        several new methods for extracting circuits from the winning region, updated third-party libraries and tools to newer versions.